This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the United States.

 Is expropriation of real estate possible?

 Yes.
 Expropriation, known as the power of "eminent domain" or "condemnation" or a "taking," is the power of the federal or state government to take private property for a public purpose in exchange for just compensation.
 Additionally, private corporations (such as utility companies) may also have eminent domain powers if such powers were delegated by law.
 Eminent domain can be effected through the taking of a fee interest, easement, leasehold or other real property interest.
-The Fifth Amendment to the U.S. Constitution requires that owners who have had their property seized receive "just compensation" and, further to that, the Fourteenth Amendment to the U.S. Constitution affords them due process rights including the opportunity to be heard in an impartial judicial setting.
+The Fifth Amendment to the U.S. Constitution requires that any such taking be for a "public purpose" and that the owners thereof receive "just compensation" and, further to that, the Fourteenth Amendment to the U.S. Constitution affords such owners due process rights including the opportunity to be heard in an impartial judicial setting.
 Appraisals are commissioned in order to assist with determining the amount of compensation to be awarded to a property owner.
 Other factors that are considered include business losses and, if applicable, the loss in value to the remainder of the property.

 Is it possible to create mortgages over real estate and how are these protected and enforced?